 The diet requires 75% of foods based on plants, ideally organic and local, and 25% of foods based on animals.
 It forbids dairy products and gluten.

 Suggested sources of protein are eggs, sustainably raised meat and fatty fish.
-As an occasional treat, gluten-free grains and legumes should be consumed sparingly.
+But sometimes, you can consume gluten free grains as a treat.

 Here’s Food to Eat & Avoid in a Pegan Diet:

 That means a diet low in anything that causes a spike in the sugar, starch, and refined carbohydrates of your insulin output.
 Think of sugar as an occasional treat in all its different ways which is something you enjoy rarely and sparingly.